sclorg/varnish-container/src/README.md

 Varnish Cache {{ spec.version }}.0 HTTP reverse proxy Container image
 =====================================================
 This container image includes Varnish {{ spec.version }}.0 Cache server and a reverse proxy for OpenShift and general usage.
-Users can choose between RHEL and CentOS based images.
+Users can choose between RHEL, CentOS and Fedora based images.
-The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/varnish-{{ spec.version }}-rhel7) as registry.access.redhat.com/rhscl/varnish-{{ spec.version }}-rhel7.
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Docker Hub](https://hub.docker.com/r/centos/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
-The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/varnish-{{ spec.version }}-centos7/) as centos/varnish-{{ spec.version }}-centos7.
+The resulting image can be run using [podman](https://github.com/containers/libpod).

+Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments

 Description
 -----------